kyleburnett/clipper/README.md

 Api Overview
 -------

 This library can be divided up into two parts.
 The first part is the clipping operation module.
 A clipping operation is initiated with a call to begin().
-The returned object contains several function prototypes of its own.
+The returned object provides several functions of its own.

-The second part comprises a collection of utility functions that clipper provides for operating on paths in various ways.
+The second part comprises a collection of utility functions that clipper provides for operating on paths.

 This is illustrated in the following diagram: